Eight Facts About Norway Rats

 3. Norway rats do not have collapsible skeletons.
-The myth that Norway rats have collapsible skeletons is most likely based on their ability to squeeze through small holes.
+The myth that Norway rats have collapsible skeletons is likely based on their ability to squeeze through small holes.
 However, Norway rats have skeletons made out of bones and cartilage, just like other mammals.
-While young rats are often able to squeeze through half-inch holes, large and fat Norway rats cannot squeeze through such small holes.
+While young rats are often able to squeeze through half-inch holes, large and fat Norway rats cannot.

-4. Norway rats can be over a foot long.
-According to the Baltimore County municipal website, which is an excellent resource for Baltimore exterminators and remodeling contractors, Norway rats can grow 12 to 18 inches long, with five-to-eight-inch-long tails.
-Have you ever come face to face with an 18 inch rat?
+4. Norway rats often grow to over a foot long.
+According to the Baltimore County municipal website, which is an excellent resource for Baltimore exterminators and remodeling contractors, Norway rats often grow 12 to 18 inches long, with 5-to-8-inch-long tails.
+Have you ever come face to face with an 18-inch rat?
 It sounds horrifying.

 5. Norway rat droppings are a half inch long.
 One sign of an infestation of Norway rats, again according to the Washington Department of Fish and Wildlife, is rat droppings.
-A single rat can make 50 droppings per day.
-They describe the Norway rat droppings as being about half an inch long, and blunted.
+A single rat can produce 50 droppings per day.
+WDFW describe the Norway rat droppings as being about half an inch long, and blunted.

 6. To get rid of Norway rats, cut off their food supply.
 Norway rats love to eat garbage, and they are well nourished on it.
-Norway rats can chew through plastic garbage cans.
-Metal garbage cans are more resistant to being chewed through by rats.
+Norway rats can chew through plastic garbage cans, though metal trash cans are more resistant to being chewed.
 Rats are attracted to human food, especially bulk grains and meat.
 Seal up your pantry food supplies in Mason jars or metal tins to prevent Norway rat infestation.
-Norway rats are especially attracted to pet food, so it is vital to clean up spilled pet food, especially outside, as well as to store pet food in a metal bin.
+Norway rats are especially attracted to pet food, so it is vital to clean up spillage, especially outside, as well as to store pet food in a metal bin.